imRanDan/imRanDan/README.md

 - 🔭 Open to **frontend roles** in Toronto or remote across Canada, The United States, or Europe
 - 🌱 Exploring system design and frontend architecture
-- ⚡ Outside of coding: gym sessions, cafés, music playlists, and books
+- ⚡ Outside of coding: improving at chess, gym sessions, cafés, music playlists, and books

 ---